-5.1 A draft Statement of Licensing Policy for Sex Establishments will be available for public consultation following this Committee meeting and for a period of twelve weeks.
+5.1 The draft Statement of Licensing Policy for Sex Establishments was made available for public consultation.
+The consultation ran for a period of twelve weeks ending on 4th December 2022.

-- 5.2 Letters advising of the consultation will be sent to Responsible Authorities, Members and other persons who would have an interest in the policy: - Consultation with a range of organisations including faith groups, voluntary and community organisations working with children and young people, primary care trusts, and advocacy. - 5.3 The revised policy specifically stipulates a list of key stakeholders that will be consulted. - the Chief Officer of Police for Essex - the Chief Officer of the Essex Fire and Rescue Service - persons/bodies representative of local holders of premises licences - persons/bodies representative of local holders of club premises certificates - the child protection agency - other organisations as appear to the Licensing Authority to be affected, including Councillors, local community, cultural, educational and entertainment organisations. - 5.4 The policy will be made available for viewing via the Council's website. - 5.5 Representations received during the consultation period will need to be considered and responded to before the policy is adopted by the Licensing Committee.
-A report setting out the representations received and the Council's responses will be presented to the Licensing Committee as part of the adoption process.
+- 5.2 Letters advising of the consultation were sent to key stakeholders, Members and other persons who would have an interest in the policy: - 5.3 The revised policy specifically stipulates a list of key stakeholders that will be consulted. - the Chief Officer of Police for Essex - the Chief Officer of the Essex Fire and Rescue Service - persons/bodies representative of local holders of premises licences - persons/bodies representative of local holders of club premises certificates - the child protection agency - other organisations as appear to the Licensing Authority to be affected, including Councillors, local community, cultural, educational and entertainment organisations. - 5.4 The policy was made available for viewing via the Council's website. - 5.5 The consultation received no responses from key stakeholders, or the wider public.